 Tip: The trains in Switzerland are a terrific way to travel!
 They are clean, safe, and efficient, and will take you everywhere.

 For more tips, read our guide on what to pack for Switzerland!

 Norway is a diverse country with cosmopolitan cities, stunning glaciers, and breathtaking coastlines.
 Throughout December to February, Norway turns into a winter wonderland, and many people visit at this time of year to see the Northern Lights.

 Temperatures vary depending on what part of the country you visit, as the coastline is mild and wet and the central regions are a lot colder with plenty of snow.

 When packing for Europe in winter, take quick-drying travel pants that will keep you toasty and dry, as well as long-sleeve tops and a sweater or cardigan.
+The J. Crew Halle sweater, which is featured above and made of 100% merino wool is a packable item that will provide warmth, without overheating the body.
 I’d recommend merino wool thermals for this destination as Norway can get unbelievably cold.

 Wool socks and a colorful wool scarf are an absolute must for snowy conditions.
 If you’re planning on skiing in this beautiful country, you’ll need to pack appropriate ski gear, including salopettes, thick waterproof gloves, and a proper ski jacket.

 You can’t go wrong with a neutral, minimalistic travel wardrobe featuring well-tailored pieces and clean lines to mimic the preferred Scandinavian style.

 Tip: Check the weather before you go.
 If there’s a lot of snow, make sure you have some winter boots with good traction on the bottom.